zack-dev-cm/github-repo-sum-chrome-plugin/README.md

 - **Code Summarization**: Extracts comments and function definitions from code files.
 - **Customizable File Types**: Supports a wide range of programming languages.
 - **GitHub API Integration**: Fetches repository data using the GitHub API.
-- **Personal Access Token Support**: Optionally use your GitHub token to increase API rate limits.
+- **Personal Access Token Support**: Optionally use your GitHub token to increase API rate limits and clear it at any time with the **Clear Token** button.
 - **Autoscrolling**: Automatically scrolls the popup window to display the summary immediately after generation.
 - **User Feedback Collection**: Provides a feedback form for users to suggest new features or report issues.